Improve object identification

 Automatic scrolling

-When a script is being run, if an AI object is not displayed in the visible part of the web page, the script auto-scrolls further in search of the object.
+When a script runs, if an AI object is not displayed in the visible part of the web page, the script auto-scrolls further in search of the object.
 After the object is identified, no further scrolling is performed.
 This prevents failures during a run session.

 By default, the script scrolls down twice.
 You can customize the direction of the scroll and the maximum number of scrolls to perform, or deactivate scrolling if necessary.
 For details, see Customize settings.